Security Policy to Allow/Deny a Certain ICMP Type

 There are cases where only a specific Internet Control Message Protocol (ICMP) type should be allowed, instead of allowing all ICMP types.
 ICMP is used as a network diagnostic tool, and is classified into two main categories based upon its functionality:

-- Error-Reporting Messages (Type 3,4,5,11,12) - The error reporting messages reports problems that a router or a destination host may encounter when it tries to process an IP packet.
+- Error-Reporting Messages (Types 3,4,5,11,12) - The error reporting messages report problems that a router or a destination host may encounter when it tries to process an IP packet.

 - Query Messages (Type 0,8,13,14) - The query messages, which occur in pairs, help a host or a network manager get specific information from a router or another host.

-The error reporting messages are good for admins, because they can diagnose the network based upon this information.
-However, with the help of query messages, there is a good chance that even a hacker can obtain potential information from the network.
+The error reporting messages are good for admins because they can diagnose the network based on this information.
+However, with the help of query messages, there is a good chance that even a hacker can obtain potentially valuable information from the network.
 There must be a mechanism to allow ICMP types that are useful, and to deny the ones that cause harm.
-At the application layer, identification is based on the Application ICMP and not based upon the codes, however, the Palo Alto Networks firewall has a mechanism to allow or deny specific ICMP types.
+At the application layer, identification is based on the Application ICMP, not on the codes; however, the Palo Alto Networks firewall has a mechanism to allow or deny specific ICMP types.

-This document does not apply for ICMP Error-Reporting Messages as the Error reporting messages will match the session of the embedded original packet and will be allowed.
+- This document does not apply to ICMP Error-Reporting Messages, as the Error-reporting messages will match the session of the embedded original packet and will be allowed.

-Refer the below document to understand how to block ICMP Error Reporting Messages.
+- Please refer to the document I've included below to understand how to block ICMP Error Reporting Messages.

 HOW TO ALLOW/BLOCK ICMP ERROR REPORTING PACKETS